 \textbf{Diffusion Model}.
-Diffusion models~\cite{pmlr-v37-sohl-dickstein15, ho2020denoising, nichol2021improved} have gained significant attention as a novel approach in generative modeling.
-They work by gradually transforming a simple distribution (usually Gaussian) into a complex distribution in a series of steps, reversing the diffusion process.
-This approach shows remarkable success in text-to-image generation~\cite{rombach2021highresolution, saharia2022photorealistic, ruiz2023dreambooth} and image restoration~\cite{saharia2022palette, saharia2022image, yue2023resshift}.
-Often, conditions are fed to the diffusion model for conditional generation, such as text~\cite{rombach2021highresolution}, class label~\cite{ho2022classifier}, visual prompt~\cite{bar2022visual}, and low-resolution image~\cite{wang2023exploiting}, to facilitate the approximation of the target distribution.
-In this work, we show that the diffusion’s forward denoising process has the potential to serve as a proxy task to improve the model’s generalization ability in image restoration tasks.
+Diffusion models~\citep{pmlr-v37-sohl-dickstein15, ho2020denoising, nichol2021improved} have gained significant attention in generative modeling.
+They work by gradually transforming a simple distribution into a complex distribution in a series of steps, reversing the diffusion process.
+This approach shows remarkable success in text-to-image generation~\citep{saharia2022photorealistic, ruiz2023dreambooth} and image restoration~\citep{saharia2022palette, saharia2022image, yue2023resshift}.
+Often, conditions are fed to the diffusion model for conditional generation, such as text~\citep{rombach2021highresolution}, class label~\citep{ho2022classifier}, visual prompt~\citep{bar2022visual}, and low-resolution image~\citep{wang2023exploiting}, to facilitate the approximation of the target distribution.
+Some recent works propose to adapt diffusion models for image restoration and its related tasks such as blind JPEG restoration~\citep{welker2024driftrec}, open-set image restoration~\citep{goutest}, and classification of degraded images~\citep{daultani2024diffusion}.
+However, they require the diffusion model in both the training and inference stages.
+In this work, we show that the diffusion’s forward denoising process has the potential to serve as a training proxy task to improve the generalization ability of the image restoration model.